 Ortho Dog braces support a wide range of conditions and injuries, ranging from hip dysplasia to torn ligaments.
 First consult with your vet to diagnose your pup, determine health needs, and ask if a brace may help.
 Learn more about understanding dog injuries.

 If I brace my dog, will he/she still need surgery for a torn ACL?

 Whether your dog needs surgery depends on many issues, including general health, age, severity of the tear, and more.
 Only your vet can determine your pup’s needs.
 Ask your vet if bracing is an option.
 We primarily provide our knee braces to those who opt not to have the surgery.
 The brace allows scar tissue to form a callus over the tear for healing.

 How long will it take to see improvements?

 Because our mobility braces are used for a variety of conditions and situations, the time frame for seeing improvement varies.
 Hip dysplasia is a chronic condition, so the Hip Hound Brace should be used daily when your dog is exercising.
 You will notice more stability, mobility, endurance, and stabilization of the hip and lower back areas.
 The Cruciate Care Knee Brace will alter your dog’s gait as it limits the flexion and extension of the knee.
 It takes a soft tissue injury (torn ACL) 8-10 weeks to heal.

 When should my dog wear the brace?
 Does he/she have to wear the brace all the time?

-It is fine for your dog to wear the brace during the day, but take the brace off at night so that the skin can breathe and the brace won’t cause skin irritation.
-It typically takes a soft tissue injury 8-10 weeks to heal, so your dog should wear the knee brace consistently for this period of time.
+It is fine for your dog to wear the brace during the day, but take the brace (including the harness) off at night so that the skin can breathe and the brace/harness won’t cause skin irritation.
+It typically takes a soft tissue injury 8-13 weeks to heal, so your dog should wear the knee brace consistently for this period of time.